LLM/Agent-as-Data-Analyst: A Survey: for Unstructured Data Analysis

 The key advantage is speed: generation time is reduced from minutes to seconds, offering deterministic behavior that is crucial for practical production pipelines.
 The trade-off is a loss of flexibility.
 The final output quality is bounded by the capabilities of the reconstruction network, and errors from the synthesis stage can propagate and accumulate in the reconstruction stage, potentially limiting the diversity and optimality of results.

 This line of work focuses on improving the quality and coherence of the synthesized views to enable robust reconstruction.
 Zero-1-to-3~\cite {liu2023zero} laid a foundational stone by training a viewpoint-conditioned 2D diffusion model to generate novel views from a single image.
 These synthesized views, while not perfectly consistent, are sufficiently coherent to be fed into an off-the-shelf reconstruction network like NeuS\cite{wang2021neus} to produce a 3D mesh, all within seconds.
-Hunyuan3D-1.0~\cite{yang2024hunyuan3d} follows this two-stage template but scales it into a robust, practical pipeline.
-It employs a powerful multi-view diffusion model that can generate a set of coherent RGB views from a single image in approximately four seconds.
-A key innovation is its learned sparse-view reconstructor, which is specifically trained to ingest these imperfect, AI-generated views (along with the original image) and predict high-quality geometry in a single, fast forward pass.
-This ``synthesis-then-reconstruct'' design prioritizes speed and determinism for rapid asset creation.
+Hunyuan3D-1.0~\cite{yang2024hunyuan3d} employs a two-stage ``synthesis-then-reconstruct'' pipeline.
+It first uses a multi-view diffusion model to generate coherent RGB views from a single image in about four seconds, then applies a learned sparse-view reconstructor to predict high-quality geometry in a single forward pass—emphasizing speed and determinism for rapid asset creation.

 $\bullet$ \textit{\underline{Native 3D Generation.}} This emerging paradigm seeks to move beyond reliance on 2D diffusion priors altogether.
 The goal is to train generative models directly on large datasets of 3D assets, allowing them to learn the underlying distribution of 3D geometry and appearance natively.
 This requires designing efficient neural representations for 3D data, such as compact latent spaces or discrete tokens.